 Another interesting fact is that the building is not a temple – it’s just a “draft”.
 Scientists came to this opinion after studying some details.
 For example, the pillars do not have a base, and there are no traces of walls on the flat floor that should have stood here.
 Experts believe that the temple was just about to be built, but the Punic Wars began, so Segesta was temporarily forgotten.

 Link between Architecture and Construction

 The temple was created using the same principle, according to which the sculptor carved a statue from an ordinary piece of stone.
-At first builders determined the dimensions: length, width, height and number of columns.
-And the way the temple would look like – light or heavy, exquisitely refined or heroically impregnable, reigning over the environment or hidden in it – was decided after the “draft” was made.
+At first, builders determined the dimensions: length, width, height, and the number of columns.
+And the way the temple would look – light or heavy, exquisitely refined or heroically impregnable, reigning over the environment or hidden in it – was decided after the “draft” was made.
 In the modern world, architecture comes first, and then construction is decided upon, but they did the opposite.
 First builders had to make a “draft” building, and only then the architect created a piece of art.
-Sculpture and architecture were not just close – they were integral with each other.
+Sculpture and architecture were not just close – they were integral to each other.